sgmurphy/wordpress-plugins/better-wp-security/readme.txt

 8. Automated vulnerability patching with Patchstack (Pro)

 == Changelog ==

+= 9.3.1 =
+* Tweak: Add a notice when a user's role is demoted from the Site Scans page.
+* Tweak: Update Privacy Policy generator text.
+* Bug Fix: Could not proceed through onboarding when BuddyPress or BuddyBoss was active.
+* Bug Fix: Some firewall rules could not be deactivated.
+* Bug Fix: Allow opting in to Telemetry via the Settings Page.
+* Bug Fix: PHP 8.2 deprecation warnings.

 = 9.3.0 =
 * New: The Firewall page has a new IP Management tab to provide easy access to blocking or authorizing IP addresses.